Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 You’re done!

-You can now upload this file into your CRM Software or to your linkedin prospecting campaigns.
+You can now upload this file to your CRM Software or LinkedIn prospecting campaigns.

 Google LinkedIn X-Ray Search Tools